apposed/appose-java/notes.md

 `pixi.toml` (maybe a partial one?), directly.
 Or an `environment.yml` that gets used via `pixi init --import`.
 Maybe someday even a `requirements.txt`, if the request (https://github.com/prefix-dev/pixi/issues/1410) gets implemented.

-## Next steps

-1. Add tests for the current Mamba builder.
-2. Make the tests pass.
-3. Introduce `BuildHandler` design and migrate Mamba logic to a build handler.
-4. Implement a build handler built on pixi, to replace the micromamba one.
-5. Implement build handlers for maven and openjdk.
-6. Implement pixi, maven, and openjdk build handlers in appose-python, too.
-7. Once it all works: release 0.3.0.

-And: update https://github.com/imglib/imglib2-appose to work with appose 0.2.0+.